StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/edit-a-function.md

 1. {!includes/organization-view-go-to.md!}

+    ---

 2. {!includes/functions-tab-go-to.md!}

+    ---

-3. Select the function you want to edit, or select :fontawesome-solid-ellipsis-h: and then **Edit**.
+3. Select the function you want to edit, or select :fontawesome-solid-ellipsis: and then **Edit**.

+    ---

 4. In the **Edit function** drawer: